 So he starts negotiating with a Taliban.

-And then Sean, we start negotiating with the Talib and the Taliban is complaining about we're killing him.
+And then, Sean, we start negotiating with the Taliban.

-And they can they're complaining about it under the guise of civilian casuals, which is a bunch of BS.
+And they're complaining about it under the guise of civilian casualties, which is a bunch of BS.

 So the Obama administration reacts by tightening the rules.

-One of the rules in place is basically uh is basically you gotta play battlefield lawyer.
+One of the rules in place is basically, is basically you've got to play battlefield lawyer.

-You have to you have to you can't shoot unless you're shot at first.
+You can't shoot unless you're shot at first.

-But if you're gonna shoot without being shot at first, you've got to play battlefield lawyer, which required these guys to go through a two-part analysis.
+But if you're going to shoot without being shot at first, you've got to play battlefield lawyer, which required these guys to go through a two-part analysis.

 Number one, is there a hostile intent?